-Normal washing won’t remove the cloudiness, no matter how good your foam cannon is, and nor will spending an hour or two with a clay bar.
+Normal washing won’t remove the cloudiness, no matter how good your foam cannon is.
+Nor will spending an hour or two with a clay bar.
 There’s really only one answer – a quality headlight restoration kit.
 (Actually, there is a home remedy that’s worth trying – more of that later!)

 Surely, we’ve all seen an example of oxidized headlights?
-The plastic lens turns a sort of yellowish brown color, and it doesn’t seem to matter how many times you detail your car, it just won’t come out.
+The plastic lens turns a sort of yellowish-brown color.
+It doesn’t seem to matter how many times you detail your car, it just won’t come out.

 The tempered polycarbonate plastic lens is coated in a special film when they’re made, this protects the headlight.
-But over time, the heat from the bulb, some road debris and small stones all do their bit to remove that film, and once it’s gone, the UV rays found in sunlight begin the oxidization process, and there isn’t a whole lot you can do to stop it.
-Sort of.
+But over time, the heat from the bulb, some road debris, and small stones all do their bit to remove that film.
+And once it’s gone, the UV rays found in sunlight begin the oxidization process.
+There isn’t a whole lot you can do to stop it, really.

 Regular cleaning of the headlight won’t make any difference whatsoever.
 You really need something with a very mild abrasive quality to actually buff out the fogged lens.

-I’ve even used it myself, but while that’s a neat little trick to do an impromptu ‘repair’, it won’t last long because the headlight will need sealing again, and the toothpaste can’t do that.
+I’ve even used it myself.
+While that’s a neat little trick to do an impromptu ‘repair’, it won’t last long because the headlight will need sealing again.
+The toothpaste can’t do that.

 If you’re a little nervous about attacking your headlight lenses with an abrasive kit, you can read my full guide on how it’s done right here.

 The process is simple enough.
-Essentially, you need to make sure the fogging is on the outside of the lens (if it’s on the inside, you’re looking at a totally different problem, and therefore, a totally different fix), mask the area around the lens, and set to with the restoration kit – follow the instructions and processes and you’ll have shiny, new looking headlights in no time.
+Essentially, you need to make sure the fogging is on the outside of the lens.
+If it’s on the inside, you’re looking at a totally different problem, and therefore, a totally different fix.
+Mask the area around the lens and set it with the restoration kit.
+If you follow the instructions and processes, you’ll have shiny, new looking headlights in no time.

 As you may expect from a giant like 3M, the elements of this kit are high-end, and they supply (nearly) everything to get the job done to a professional standard.

-The kit contains the 3M sanding discs in various grits, some polishing compound and a pad, and with an easy three step process will give you great results.
+The kit contains the 3M sanding discs in various grits.
+It comes with some polishing compound and a pad.
+With an easy three-step process, you will have great results.
 Simply attach the sanding disc to the mandrel (using their hook and loop system) and gently remove the fogging.
-You need to repeat the process with the subsequent finer grit pads and then swap to the polishing pad and compound, it really is that easy.
+You need to repeat the process with the subsequent finer grit pads.
+Then, swap to the polishing pad and compound.
+It really is that easy.

-3M say that you can restore both headlights in around an hour, but for a first time user that’s being extra careful, you can probably double that.
+3M says that you can restore both headlights in around an hour.
+However, for a first time user that’s being extra careful, you can probably double that.

-There is no sealer in the kit, so you’ll either need to seal them separately, or keep on top of them every few months, and … my advice is to go lightly with the power drill, especially when you’ve got the course sanding disc attached.
+There is no sealer in the kit.
+So, you’ll either need to seal them separately or keep on top of them every few months.
+Go lightly with the power drill, especially when you’ve got the course sanding disc attached.